aws-samples/aws-fault-injection-simulator-workshop/STYLE.md

 ## Brevity

-Many workshops focus on "click here", replicating a lot procedural instructions.
+* Remove text duplication - Many workshops focus on "click here", replicating a lot procedural instructions.
 We want to focus on learning.
 As such we suggest referring back to previous sections for purely procedural instructions.
 E.g. the [RDS/General template setup](https://chaos-engineering.workshop.aws/en/030_basic_content/050_databases/010_rds_database_reboot.html#general-template-setup) summarizes the desired settings and refers back to the general setup instructions if youe need a refresher.
+* Focus on relevant code and configs - There is friction between providing fully functional code while also providing the reader with focus on the relevant aspects of the code.
+Because this workshop provides an associated GitHub repository for the code we suggest only showing what the reader needs to pay attention to.
+E.g. in the [First Experiment / Configuring Permissions](https://chaos-engineering.workshop.aws/en/030_basic_content/030_basic_experiment/10-permissions.html) section we show a full IAM policy because we want to reader to deeply study it.
+In contrast in the [AWS FIS template overview](https://chaos-engineering.workshop.aws/en/030_basic_content/030_basic_experiment/30-experiment-cli.html#template-overview) section we show only the relevant scaffolding items.

-## Formatting guidelines
+## Text formatting guidelines

 We are currently developing these:

 * References to other sections should be bolded `[**Section Name**]({{< ref ... >}})`
-* Strings that are entered into the UI should be enclosed in backticks, e.g.  `` `Name` `` to render as `Name`
+* Verbatim strings from the UI, strings that are entered into the UI, and strings referencing code should be enclosed in backticks, e.g.  `` `Name` `` to render as `Name`
-*
+* References to UI tabs should be formatted as `**"Tab name"**` to render as **"Tab name"**
+* References to UI burger menu items should be formatted as `**"Menu item"**` to render as **"Menu item"**

+## Image formatting guidelines

+* obscure any sensitive information such as account numbers
+* create visual context.
+It is tempting to take multiple screen shots zoomed in on relevant sections of the UI but this hides context.
+Wherever practical take a single screenshot and highlight relevant points in context of the overall UI view.
+* ensure that entry fields in images match entry text in description